-It’s that time of year again when teachers everywhere are preparing for their school leavers assembly.
+It’s that time of year again when teachers everywhere are preparing for their school leavers’ assembly.
 If you’re starting to make plans but find yourself short of inspiration, don’t panic!
-On this page you’ll find 10 fresh, creative ideas for you to use for free.
+On this page you’ll find 10 leavers’ assembly ideas for you to use for FREE.

-Learn2soar Music already has a fantastic range of ready-to-use leavers assembly CDs and downloads, containing leavers songs, leavers assembly scripts, leavers assembly ideas and resources, all from just £7.99 each (Click here for details).
+Learn2soar Music already has a fantastic range of ready-to-use leavers’ assembly titles, containing leavers’ songs, leavers’ assembly scripts, leavers’ assembly ideas and resources, all from just £7.99 each (Click here for details).

 However, we know that there are many schools who have already used every one of them and are now looking for something new.
-So with you, our most loyal customers in mind, here are ten great leavers assembly ideas for you to use for free.
-Take any of them and add them to your favourite leavers songs, for a spectacular presentation, which will live long in the pupils and parents memories.
+So, with you, our most loyal customers in mind, here are ten great leavers’ assembly ideas for you to use for free.
+Take any of them and add them to your favourite Learn2soar leavers songs, for a spectacular presentation, which will live long in the pupils and parents memories.

 1. Alien Invasion Play